 The most famous lost songs and unreleased albums

-18 hours of Radiohead outtakes from the making of OK Computer have reportedly surfaced… but which other artists are sitting on a treasure trove of unreleased material?
+Which of your favourite artists are sitting on a treasure trove of unreleased material?
+Radio X investigates.

 It’s not the first time unreleased material has leaked onto the black market - and yet some artists have been lucky to keep a lid on their sessions.
 Radio X takes a look at some of the lost songs and unreleased albums that snuck out into the world… and some that remain frustratingly under lock and key to this day.